This panel of artists reviewed our photography, theatre, and cinematic arts students' work.

 Thomas Colglazier graduated St. Margaret’s in 2021 and is currently studying for a Theatre Bachelor of Arts degree and minoring in Cinematic Arts at the University of Southern California.

 Cameron Covell is a director/producer/editor working as a non-scripted producer for Disney in New York City.
 His work includes VFX on Dear Evan Hansen (2021) and Scroll Back (2020) but he’s best known for his work at RocketJump creating the shorts Skyrim’s Back (2018) and The Greatest One Take Fight Scene Ever (2018).
+In 2024 he won a Creative Arts Emmy for his work with Disney.

 Ella Fields is currently studying film at Emerson College in Boston.
 Her short film Stereo (2016) reached over 10 million views on YouTube launching her as an influencer and earning her partnerships with Target and Walmart.